jedisct1/wasi-crypto-preview/witx/proposal_symmetric.md

 #### <a href="#symmetric_tag_close" name="symmetric_tag_close"></a> `symmetric_tag_close(symmetric_tag: symmetric_tag) -> crypto_errno`
 Explicitly destroy an unused authentication tag.

-This is usually not necessary, as `symmetric_tag_pull()` automaticaly closes a tag after it has been copied.
+This is usually not necessary, as `symmetric_tag_pull()` automatically closes a tag after it has been copied.

 Objects are reference counted.
 It is safe to close an object immediately after the last function needing it is called.